 Constraint — Project constraints are the limitations of your project.
 Like road signs, they tell you what you can and cannot do.
 Before you start a project, it's important to carefully evaluate all of your constraints.
 Don't miss any blind spots; make sure you assess cost, human resources, time limits, quality, and potential ROI.

 Critical Path Method (CPM) — The critical path method is used to model projects.
 According to Professor Scott E. Page from the University of Michigan, thinking with models helps you outperform those who do not.
 Don't forget to include these factors in your model: all tasks necessary to complete the project, time estimations for each step, task dependencies, and final milestones or deliverables.
-By taking all of these factors into account, CPM helps you calculate your optimal timeline to intelligently plan every project.
+By taking all of these factors into account, learning how to calculate critical path helps you create your optimal timeline to intelligently plan every project.

 Float — Sometimes referred to as "slack."
 It's the amount of time you can potentially burn on a task before affecting the project timeline.
 Float is the extra cushioning protecting your deadlines.
 Note that items on your Critical Path will have "zero free float" and if you want to maintain your schedule they cannot be delayed.

 Gantt Chart — Meet your lifesaver.
 This horizontal bar chart was devised by Henry Gantt at the turn of the twentieth century and was used to visualize project schedules by project managers all over the world ever since.
 It includes start and end dates for a project, and illustrates task dependencies.
 We, at Wrike, are proud of our cool, interactive Gantt chart.
 It helps you update project schedules, due dates, and dependencies with a quick drag-and-drop!